Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Formalism

 with

-Here, $B(E2)$ represent the quadrupole electric transition strength related to the E2 transition and $g_{2} (\xi)$ indicate an adiabaticity correction factor given as a function of the adiabaticity parameter $\xi$ = $a_{0} \varepsilon$/$\hbar v$~\cite{heo22,andr94,love77}. $Z_{2}$ denotes the charge number of the target nucleus.
+Here, $B(E2)$ represents the quadrupole electric transition strength related to the E2 transition, and $g_{2} (\xi)$ indicate an adiabaticity correction factor given as a function of the adiabaticity parameter $\xi$ = $a_{0} \varepsilon$/$\hbar v$~\cite{heo22,andr94,love77} with the distance of the closest approach $a_{0}$. $Z_{2}$ denotes the charge number of the target nucleus.

-To investigate the breakup effect of the $^{17}$Ne + $^{208}$Pb system, we have to consider the remaining DR channels excluding the inelastic scattering channels.
-Similar to the inelastic scattering mentioned earlier, the breakup effect can be classified into a nuclear interaction component and a Coulomb excitation component, because it mainly occurs on the surface or at the long region distance caused by the Coulomb and nuclear forces acting between the projectile and target nucleus.
-In order to consider the breakup effect by the Coulomb interaction, as mentioned above, the CQE potential in Eq.~(\ref{cqe}) can be used as it is.
-To explain the breakup effect occurring near the nucleus surface via nuclear interaction, next, we manipulated the nuclear interaction component of $U_{\textrm{br}}(r)$ potential as another Wood-Saxon potential with the surface-type constituent as follows~\cite{rehm82}:
+To investigate the breakup effect of the $^{17}$Ne + $^{208}$Pb system, the remaining DR channels must be considered, excluding the inelastic scattering channels.
+Similar to the inelastic scattering mentioned earlier, the breakup effect can be classified into nuclear interaction and Coulomb excitation components because it mainly occurs on the surface or at a long region distance caused by the Coulomb and nuclear forces acting between the projectile and target nucleus.
+To consider the breakup effect of the Coulomb interaction mentioned above, the CQE potential in Eq.~(\ref{cqe}) can be applied as is.
+To explain the breakup effect occurring near the nuclear surface via nuclear interaction, we manipulated the nuclear interaction component of the $U_{\textrm{br}}(r)$ potential as another Wood-Saxon potential with the following surface-type constituent~\cite{rehm82}: